 Pagosa Peak Open School welcomes all students and recognizing diversity as a virtue.
 PPOS prohibits discrimination on the basis of race, creed, color, sex, national origin, religion, sexual orientation, ancestry, disability or need for special education services.
 This enrollment policy is designed to meet the requirements of C.R.S. §22-30.5-104(3), ensuring access to the school for all, from academically low-achieving students to exceptional students, and including students with special needs.
 This enrollment policy is also meant to comply with federal guidelines for receiving federal startup funding.

-- Children of Founding Families, defined as: Children of current Board Members whose families who have completed at least 200 hours of volunteerism for the school by January 2017.
+- Children of Founding Families, defined as: Children of current Board Members whose families completed at least 200 hours of volunteerism for the school by January 2017.

 - Children of full-time School Employees (School Director, Advisors, Staff)